 In some areas of the country, code didn’t require housewrap.
 “In houses built between the 1920s and 1950s, fan-fold insulation was installed over wood siding.
 If we discover either old wood siding or fan-fold in good condition, we create a plan to keep both,” says Miller.
 If either one is damaged, Miller says to expect more man hours to pull off the extra layers.

 Multiple layers of siding can generally be seen at the very bottom, near the ground, when looking up and underneath.
-Miller advises to look behind the window and door frames, too.
+During vinyl siding removal, Miller advises to look behind the window and door frames, too.
 “If the J-channel is flush or recessed back from the window frame, it’s a good indicator there is only one layer of siding underneath.
 However, if the J-channel is clearly protruding or sticking out, it could show vinyl siding has been installed over an older layer of wood siding.”

 “I always tell customers, ‘We won’t know anything for certain until we open the wall.’
 It’s important to communicate to customers and set expectations early.
 Walk through all those indicators that could require additional repairs.
 Even if the house has no sign of fungal decay behind the vinyl siding, don’t make any promises you can’t keep.”

-Additionally, Miller advises to take pictures of fungal decay before and after it’s replaced and file with the permit card.
+As an expert in how to replace vinyl siding, Miller advises to take pictures of fungal decay before and after it’s replaced and file with the permit card.
 Documentation is important, and he reports that city or county building officials want to see new wall sheathing was installed and fungal decay removed.

-You may also discover housewrap or a moisture barrier does not exist under the original wood siding.
+You may also discover housewrap or a moisture barrier does not exist under vinyl or original wood siding.
 If extensive fungal decay is discovered, give your customers added peace of mind that moisture will not be a problem again.
 LP WeatherLogic® Air & Water Barrier helps safeguard the home from water intrusion while allowing moisture vapor to escape.
 It’s easy to install and provides an extra level of protection and homeowner comfort.
 This article can give insight on the differences between OSB and WRB.

 Learn from the bad experiences of others so you can approach your next project with a strategic plan.
 Want more advice?
 Check out a recent article on the “Top 5 Time Management Tips for Building Professionals.”